shirshendulayek/Dataset_mine_overburden_slope/README.md

 # Dataset OF mine overburden slope stability analysis

-The dataset created using existing literature work based on the dump slope stability analysis of coal mines around the world.
-This dataset is genrated for ML/DL applications using following articles:
+The dataset was created using existing literature work based on the dump slope stability analysis of coal mines.
+The dataset was generated for ML/DL applications using the following articles: